tarunbandeppanavarsuresh/Tarun-Bandeppanavar-Suresh-4NI23EC110/README.md

 By performing comprehensive analysis, designers can ensure the amplifier circuit is properly designed, optimized, and stable.

 # Circuit 2: CMOS Amplifier Simulation
+# the graph and circuit diagram are uploaded above

 # Aim :
 Conduct DC analysis, Transient analysis, and AC analysis of a Common Source (CS) amplifier circuit and extract key parameters using LTSpice.